ClarifiedSecurity/catapult/docs/03-how-to-customize.md

 ### Personal makefile configuration

 `personal/.makerc-personal` - This file is used to add custom makefile variables that are specific to the user.
+Refer to the `.makerc-vars` file for available options.

 Potential use cases for this file include: